rsyslog/rsyslog/source/whitepapers/reliable_logging.rst

 With any logging, you need to decide what you want to do if the log cannot be written

-do you want the application to stop because it can't write a log message
+* do you want the application to stop because it can't write a log message

 or

-do you want the application to continue, but not write the log message
+* do you want the application to continue, but not write the log message

-note that this decision is still there even if you are not logging remotely, your local disk partition where you are writing logs can fill up, become read-only, or have other problems.
+Note that this decision is still there even if you are not logging remotely, your local disk partition where you are writing logs can fill up, become read-only, or have other problems.